 The best way to protect against the flu is to get vaccinated every year.
-The ideal time to get vaccinated is usually October or November, before flu season begins; however getting a flu shot later may still provide protection since flu season typically peaks in January and last through about March.
+The ideal time to get vaccinated is usually September or October, before flu season kicks into high gear; however, getting a flu shot later may still provide protection since flu season typically peaks in January and last through about March.

 Emergency physicians highly recommend that persons who are at high risk of having serious flu complications and people who live with or care for high flu-risk individuals (including home caregivers and health care workers) get vaccinated each year.
 Persons in high-risk groups include: